Why You Should Be Wary of Short Sales

 There are many agents who ignore short sales and suggest their buyers buy something else.
 These are often agents who were burned in the past and had short sales fall apart because they were listed by an agent who had no business listing a short sale.

 Why Buyers Might Not Want to Buy a Short Sale

-Sellers Paid Too Much: If a home sold for $500,000 a few years ago and is now for sale at $400,000, that doesn't mean the buyer is picking up $100,000 of equity for free.
+- Sellers Paid Too Much: If a home sold for $500,000 a few years ago and is now for sale at $400,000, that doesn't mean the buyer is picking up $100,000 of equity for free.
 It means the seller paid too much in a rising market and now the market has fallen.
-It means the seller has no equity.
+This means the seller has no equity.

 - Sellers Borrowed Too Much: Banks that were eager to lend money in appreciating markets sometimes allowed borrowers to over-mortgage the home, meaning the borrower's loan balance exceeded the value of the property.
 Appraisals are subjective, and not all appraisers will place the same value on a home.
 Although against the law, some appraisers are pressured by banks to appraise at the amount the homeowner wants to borrow.